lewis-weinberger/crabs/README.md

 where larger N makes the crabs slower!
 ```

 Note that you can change the speed of the crabs using the `--rate` switch.
 This switch allows the user to specify how many game loops are skipped before advancing the crabs.
-I've chosen some defaults for these based on my own machine, so they might not be ideal on other, significantly faster or slower machines.
+I've chosen some defaults for these based on my own machine, so they might not be ideal on other (significantly faster or slower) machines.

 <a name="customisation"></a>
 ## Customisation

 There are a number of default levels built into the game, but it is also possible to play your own!
 In order to do this you'll need to create a map and add some crabs.
-The provided `make-map` program can be used to create a map in the appropriate format (a [RON]() file).
+The provided `make-map` program can be used to create a map in the appropriate format (a [RON](https://github.com/ron-rs/ron) file).
 It uses the same user-interface as the game.
 ```
-$ make-map                  # will prompt for filename, e.g. my_custom_map.ron
+$ make-map                  # will prompt for filename, e.g. my_custom_level.ron
-$ crabs my_custom_map.ron
+$ crabs my_custom_level.ron
 ```
 Alternatively you can manually write a level file as follows: (i) the map can be loaded from a string which contains a rectangular block of text; (ii) the crabs need to have positions and velocities* specified.
 The layout of the RON file should be:

 ```
-// custom_level.ron
+// my_custom_level.ron
 // The below corresponds to a single crab (with ID 1)
-// with position [y, x] = [2, 3] and velocity [y, x] = [1, -1]
+// with position [y, x] = [2, 3] and velocity [vy, vx] = [1, -1]
 (
     x: { 1: 2 },
     y: { 1: 3 },